Lightning-Universe/lightning-flash/docs/source/general/data.rst

             return [
                 {
-                    InputDataKeys.INPUT: file,
+                    DataKeys.INPUT: file,
-                    InputDataKeys.TARGET: target,
+                    DataKeys.TARGET: target,
                 }
                 for file, target in metadata
             ]

         def predict_load_data(self, predict_folder: str) -> Iterable:
             # This returns [image_path_1, ... image_path_m].
-            return [{InputDataKeys.INPUT: file} for file in os.listdir(folder)]
+            return [{DataKeys.INPUT: file} for file in os.listdir(folder)]

         def load_sample(self, sample: Dict[str, Any]) -> Dict[str, Any]:
-            sample[InputDataKeys.INPUT] = Image.open(sample[InputDataKeys.INPUT])
+            sample[DataKeys.INPUT] = Image.open(sample[DataKeys.INPUT])
             return sample

-.. note:: We return samples as dictionaries using the :class:`~flash.core.data.io.input.InputDataKeys` by convention.
+.. note:: We return samples as dictionaries using the :class:`~flash.core.data.io.input.DataKeys` by convention.
 This is the recommended (although not required) way to represent data in Flash.

 3. The InputTransform
 _____________________